New for 2020.1 release – aromatics analyser in Mercury

-The neural network model reproduces the with 97% precision.
+The neural network model reproduces the quantum mechanical calculations with 97% precision.
 To test the performance of our model we looked at real crystal structures containing aromatic functional groups from the CSD.
 To calculate the strength of aromatic interactions we took the following steps:

 - the atomic positions of the phenyl dimers were extracted